One United Nations Plaza: Opposition and controversy

 By November 1969, outcry over the $300-million complex, which called for four forty-story towers to be sheathed in a glass facade, had never been used before in New York City and was planned to be a massive crystalline superstructure.
-In effect, it would be three buildings containing 3-million square feet of office space, with a fourth building on First Avenue containing a 700-room hotel.
-The three-office building complex was to surround a glass-roofed 540-foot-high atrium, also forty stories tall enclosing a visitor's center, akin to the Crystal Palace of Paxton.
+In effect, it would be three buildings containing 3 million square feet of office space, with a fourth building on First Avenue containing a 700-room hotel.
+The three-office building complex was to surround a glass-roofed 540-foot-high atrium, also forty stories tall enclosing a visitor center, akin to the Crystal Palace of Paxton.
 This proposal all but eliminated earlier proposals of a large green campus, parks, and two office towers for the UN.
 This proposal did not need to demolish the relatively recently erected Church Center for the United Nations or the Boys Club, both on First Avenue nor did it need to shut off First Avenue as proposed in the earlier recommendations.
 However, Forty-fourth Street would need to be closed off.
 The second, revised plan, which called for a massive 540-foot-tall rotunda, raised questions by Ada Louise Huxtable as far as the real purpose behind the structure.
 "The question being asked is whether the (UNDC) with its quasi-public status, tax-free bonds and substantial city tax abatement, is (completing) the master plan for which it was created, or putting up some elegantly speculative real estate."
 Of the proposed 4.2 million square feet of office space, half would be rentals at the going market rate. the second, revised plan called for increasing the floor area ratio from 12 to 18 (Floor area ratio (FAR) is the ratio of a building's floor area compared to the size of the lot/parcel that the building is located on).

 In November 1969, there was official criticism by New York City's politicians for the four 40-story buildings in the area bounded by First and Second Avenues and 43rd and 45th Streets.
 Congressman Ed Koch, City Councilwoman Carol Greitzer, and Councilman-elect Carter Burden unanimously voiced disapproval.
 Koch thought it was "a bonanza for commercial speculative landlords:" Councilwoman Greitzer from Turtle Bay said the "residents were not adequately consulted".
 Councilman-elect Burden said he thought the plan was "railroaded through".